MetaMask/metamask-docs/docs/guide/create-dapp.md

 └─ README.md
 ```

-You'll have some more files but that's nothing worry about!
+You'll have some more files but that's nothing to worry about!

 Open your terminal and navigate into the start folder.
 In this folder run: